Smooth densities for SDEs driven by subordinated Brownian motion with Markovian switching: Smooth density

 \end{theorem}

 \begin{proof} By the chain rule, we have

 where $\{G_j, j=1,\ldots, k\}$ are real polynomial functions.
-By duality relationship, chain rule, Lemma \ref{l.5.3} and H\"{o}lder's inequality, through cumbersome calculation (the details follow the argument of Proposition 2.1.4 in \cite{N}), one finds that there exist integer $p=p_{k, m}$, $C=C_{k,m}>0$ and $\gamma_{k, m}>0$ such that for all $t\in(0,1)$,
+By the duality relationship, the chain rule, Lemma \ref{l.5.3} and H\"{o}lder's inequality, through cumbersome calculations (for details see the argument in \cite[Proposition 2.1.4]{N}), one finds that there exist integer $p=p_{k, m}$, $C=C_{k,m}>0$ and $\gamma_{k, m}>0$ such that for all $t\in(0,1)$,

 where the last inequality follows by (\ref{M_t}).
-The proof is complete. $\clubsuit$ \end{proof}
+The proof is complete. \end{proof}

-\subsection{\bf Without the assumption of $S_t$ has finite moments of all orders.}
+\subsubsection{\bf Without the assumption of $S_t$ has finite moments of all orders.}